-Who qualifies for homelessness assistance programs?
+Who can qualify for homelessness assistance programs?

 How does HUD help homeless people?

-HUD Exchange Homeless Assistance provides federal resources and supports local agencies that can provide a number of services to the homeless in their area.
+HUD Exchange Homelessness Assistance provides federal resources and supports local agencies that can provide a number of services to the homeless in their area.
 To help seniors locate a homelessness assistance program near them, HUD goes to great lengths to provide individuals with the most up-to-date information on local agencies available.
-One of the best resources for homeless assistance is from national hotlines that can sometimes aid in receiving help sooner.
+One of the best resources for homelessness assistance is from national hotlines that can sometimes aid in receiving help sooner.

-There is a variety of homeless assistance programs available depending on the type of assistance that is needed.
+There is a variety of homelessness assistance programs available depending on the type of assistance that is needed.
 HUD helps homeless people through its housing assistance programs and housing counseling services.
 Seniors can access assistance in finding affordable rental housing or apply for a loan to purchase a HUD home, which are often lower in cost than similar homes in the area.
 These houses are usually well below the market value of the home since HUD has already paid the defaulted balance of the loan to come into possession of the foreclosed home.

 An invaluable homelessness assistance program comes in the form of food.
 HUD Exchange Homeless Assistance can locate food banks and food pantries that may be available within the local area.
 HUD does its best to provide seniors and other individuals with a complete listing of state-funded food banks, donation centers and other charities that focus on providing food to low-income households and the homeless.
 Additionally, HUD can provide information on how to apply for WIC and SNAP benefits.

-The HUD homeless assistance also includes providing resources to homeless individuals who need health care or behavioral health treatment including free clinics and clinics that are based on an income sliding scale.
+The HUD Exchange Homelessness Assistance program also provides resources to homeless individuals who need health care or behavioral health treatment including free clinics and clinics that are based on an income sliding scale.
 HUD helps homeless seniors by giving them information about health care programs like Medicaid and Medicare.
-Some of the health and safety homeless assistance programs are geared towards youth with the National Runaway Safeline and Runaway and Homeless Youth Programs and emergency shelters.
+Some of the health and safety homelessness assistance programs are geared toward youth with the National Runaway Safeline and Runaway and Homeless Youth Programs and emergency shelters.
 The HUD also provides a variety of hotlines that can provide resources for those who are experiencing disaster distress, suicidal thoughts or domestic abuse.

-Lastly, the HUD provides homeless assistance resources that are geared towards finding employment and job training.
+Lastly, the HUD provides homelessness assistance resources that are geared towards finding employment and job training.
 Through these resources, able-bodied individuals can find local job centers, learn about career development training and receive aid in obtaining employment.

-HUD Exchange Homeless Assistance for Veterans
+About HUD Exchange Homelessness Assistance for Veterans

-HUD is committed to providing homeless assistance to U.S. veterans who are experiencing homelessness or are on the verge of becoming homeless.
+HUD is committed to providing homelessness assistance to U.S. veterans who are experiencing homelessness or are on the verge of becoming homeless.
 HUD helps homeless veterans connect with health care options, housing solutions and community employment services.
-While HUD Exchange Homeless Assistance programs outlined above are available to veterans, veterans also have access to the Homeless Veterans Helpline, which provides 24/7 support and access to VA services including temporary housing and medical care at a VA medical center.
+While HUD Exchange Homelessness Assistance programs outlined above are available to veterans, veterans also have access to the Homeless Veterans Helpline, which provides 24/7 support and access to VA services including temporary housing and medical care at a VA medical center.
 HUD has teamed up with a variety of other resource providers, all of which seek to reduce and ultimately end homelessness for veterans.